SimonNgj/connect2IMU/README.md

-# connect2IMU
+# Connection

-Some mini codes working with IMU sensors and Unity
+Some mini codes working with IMU sensors, Arduino and Unity for fun